Saturday, November 12, 2011

 1968: The Temptations released the single "Cloud Nine".

 1968: B.J.
-Thomas released the single "Hooked on a Feeling".
+Thomas released the single "Hooked On A Feeling".

-1969: Upon arrivig in Phoenix, Arizona, Jim Morrison of the Doors was arrested by the FBI for drunk and disorderly conduct aboard a plane.
+1969: Upon arriving in Phoenix, Arizona, Jim Morrison of the Doors was arrested by the FBI for drunk and disorderly conduct aboard a plane.
 Morrison was fined heavily and spent the night in jail.

-1970: Bob Dylan published his first book Tarantula.
+1970: Bob Dylan published his first book Tarantula, that he had written in 1965 and 1966.

 1971: Led Zeppelin began a tour of Britain at the City Hall in Newcastle.
-The concert sold out before it was announced when thousands of people turned up at the ticket office after hearing a rumor of the show.
+The concert sold out before it was announced when thousands of people turned up at the ticket office early after hearing a rumor of the show.
 The venue was forced to sell its tickets.

 1971: Tom Jones, Cher, Cilla Black and Slade were among the guests for the 400th show of the popular British television show Top of the Pops.

 1972: The Allman Brothers Band and their motorcycles.
 Bassist Berry Oakley was killed when his cycle crashed into a bus in Macon, Georgia, just three blocks from the place where guitarist Duane Allman was killed in a motorcycle accident just a year previous.
+Skull fracture for Oakley.

 1972: Gilbert O'Sullivan enjoyed another #1 song in the U.K. with "Clair".